 Finally, the HC3 is scalable.
 If you need more resource, you just add a node.
 If you need more resources, you add in more nodes.
 Performance actually gets better over time as you add more nodes because we are mirroring and striping across all drives and all nodes so the more spindles you have, the more performance you get.
 An 8 node HC3 cluster will actually perform better than one with three or four nodes.

 Probably the most important consideration here is that there are never any virtualization licenses, fees, or other fees like that you pay to scale ever.
 All of the licenses are included in the cost of the appliance.
 So long as you are up to date on support, you get everything.
-You get new software, new versions, updates, upgrades, bug fixes, everything as all licenses are part of the appliance.
+You get new software, new versions, updates, upgrades, bug fixes, everything as all licenses are part

 In part I of this interview series, we examined how complexity in midmarket IT solutions is driving the need for a hyper converged infrastructure.